-In response to the mandatory disclosure rule, the GSA OIG established a program to accept and triage anticipated contractor disclosures beginning with the effective date of the rule in December 2008.
-The program is essentially a standing task force that coordinates the review of disclosures by OIG audits, investigations, and counsel staff, who also work with GSA contracting officers.
+In response to the mandatory disclosure rule, the GSA OIG established a program to accept and triage contractor disclosures beginning with the effective date of the rule in December 2008.
+The program is essentially a standing task force comprised of OIG audits, investigations, and counsel staff, who also work with GSA contracting officers.
 We regularly coordinate with DOD OIG since many cases involve both GSA and DOD.
 We also coordinate with DOJ because of its interest in the disclosure program and the possibility of criminal or civil implications.